RenanYhuel/dmd_front_02-stagey/README.md

 You can check out the live version of Stagey here: [Stagey.fr](https://stagey.fr)

+## Live Website

+You can check out the live version of this page here : [Login/Register Page Dev Website Stagey](https://dmd-front-02-stagey.vercel.app)

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.